🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 We've allowed ourselves to be fleeced.

-And real reason for that, if you just look at the tariffs, for example, with Canada and dairy, it would render their dairy industry irrelevant.
+And the real reason for that, if you just looked at the tariffs, for example, with Canada and dairy, it would render their dairy industry irrelevant.

 Yeah, exactly.

-They should love this, because essentially what he's doing is saying, you know, instead of using the CIA and that money to kind of influence these other countries over here, and instead of using our military to go to war in all these different places, I'm just gonna use our economy.
+And all the people who are anti-war and anti-what America maybe has done meddling-wise around the world over the last 50, 60, 70 years, they should love this because essentially what he's doing is saying, you know, instead of using the CIA and that money to kind of influence these other countries over here, and instead of using our military to go to war in all these different places, I'm just going to use our economy.

 Yeah.

-And I'm gonna I'm gonna end all the foreign war stuff that I can.
+And I'm going to end all the foreign war stuff that I can.

-We're gonna go after cartels because they're hurting American citizens.
+We're going to go after cartels because they're hurting American citizens.

-And we're gonna make sure that American businesses are not getting screwed and consumers not getting screwed by people overseas.
+We're going to close our border, take care of American citizens, and we're going to make sure that American businesses are not getting screwed and consumers not getting screwed by people overseas.

-I'm like, I think that that is much preferable to the wars that Dave Smith rails about and also the CIA involvement in just about every corner of the globe.
+I'm like, that is much preferable to the wars that Dave Smith rails about and also the CIA involvement in just about every corner of the globe.

-Let's grab a few chats and then I'm going to go um throw up.
+Let's grab a few chats and then I'm going to go throw up.

 Yes.

-Oh, of him talking about let's let's see if it's reflected uh right here.
+Oh, of him talking about, let's see if it's reflected right here.

 So this is him now, but let's go back to then how Carney said he would deal with President Trump.